 The Importance of Scaling Up Locally-led Climate Adaptation

-An article from World Resources Institute (WRI) discusses the importance of locally-led adaptation efforts and why is it crucial for communities to cope with the impacts of climate change.
+An article from the World Resources Institute (WRI) discusses the importance of locally led adaptation efforts and why it is crucial for communities to cope with climate change impacts.

-Locally led climate adaptation initiatives are those that place the power on local communities to influence adaptation efforts.
-According to the World Resource Institute review of 374 community-based projects worldwide, only 6% are locally led and not happening at a scale.
+Locally led climate adaptation initiatives empower local communities to influence adaptation efforts.
+According to a World Resource Institute review of 374 community-based projects worldwide, only 6% are locally led and do not happen at a scale.

 Communities are at the frontlines for climate change impacts, so they are in the best place to identify solutions to the problem.